-The accounts themselves are very complex and technical in nature, but I hope you will take the time to look through them and in particular, read the Narrative Statement which provides an excellent summary of what has happened during the financial year and outlines the financial standing of the Fire and Rescue Authority as at 31 March 2022.
-If you would like more information on the accounts or have any questions on the content then contact information is contained within this Narrative Statement.
+The accounts themselves are very complex and technical in nature, but I hope you will take the time to look through them and, read the Narrative Statement which provides an excellent summary of what has happened during the financial year and outlines the financial standing of the Fire and Rescue Authority as of 31 March 2023.
+If you would like more information on the accounts or have any questions on the content, then contact information is contained within this Narrative Statement.